These Bylaws reflect changes approved by the SBA Board of Directors at the SBA meeting on September 16th, 2013.

-- Once the funds become available at main campus, the requesters must fill out a Check Reimbursement Form and turn it into both Student Services and the Associated Students UCI (ASUCI) office.
-The Check Reimbursement Form must be accompanied by receipts substantiating all the expenses incurred.
+- After the event, the requester must fill out a Check Reimbursement Form and turn it into Student Services.
+The Check Reimbursement Form must be accompanied by original receipts substantiating all the expenses incurred.
 The reimbursement request may not exceed the amount approved by the Appropriations Committee otherwise the request will be rejected and the Dean of Student Services may be notified.
-The form may be found at: http://www.law.uci.edu/students/organizations/financial_procedures.html.
+The form may be found at:http://www.law.uci.edu/students/organizations/financial_procedures.html.

 - The requester will then receive a reimbursement check from ASUCI.

 F. Requirements for Funding Submissions to the Appropriations Committee and Appropriations Committee considerations for funding certain requests.